-Come late spring or early summer in Bethesda, you probably can't wait to get out on your pontoon boat.
-Be aware that you might have some unanticipated company.
+Come late spring or early summer in Bethesda, you probably can't wait to get out on your watercraft.
+Be aware that you might have some uninvited company.

-A fishing boat covered up for many months in Bethesda is ideal living space for bugs.
-They love the damp inside.
-With its many crevices and compartments, a watercraft offers friendly confines.
-Spiders get active in spring laying eggs.
+A ski boat covered up for many months in Bethesda is ideal living space for spiders.
+They love the cool inside.
+With its many crevices and compartments, a fishing boat offers friendly confines.
+Insects get active in spring laying eggs.

-The stage is set for an unwanted surprise – a welcoming party of Bethesda spiders – when you pull off the cover for the first time.
+The stage is set for an unwanted surprise – a welcoming party of Bethesda creepy-crawlies – when you pull off the cover for the first time.

-Sure, you could engage in attempted bug removal, or try to get rid of the spiders on your own.
+Sure, you could engage in attempted bug removal, or try to get rid of the bugs on your own.

 Here's an easier, faster solution: Have us spray your fishing boat at the beginning or end of the boating season.
-Proactive pest control will kill and control bugs throughout your boat.
-You'll save time, not to mention the irritation of an eight-legged inhabitant unexpectedly visiting you or a guest.
+Proactive pest control will kill and control insects throughout your boat.
+You'll save time, not to mention the irritation of an six-legged inhabitant unexpectedly visiting you or a guest.

 Given that some spiders (such as the brown recluse) have venomous bites, protecting against them is common sense.
-Please remember that boat treatment must be done before a boat is put in the waters of Bethesda.
+Please remember that pontoon boat spraying must be done before a boat is put in the waters of Bethesda.

-For many people in Bethesda, southeast Wisconsin and northern IL, summer is all about the water.
-Click here to schedule a fishing boat application, so that you can be sure the only guests aboard will be invited ones.
+For many people in Bethesda, southeast Wisconsin and northern Illinois, summer is all about the water.
+Click here to schedule a ski boat application, so that you can be sure the only guests aboard will be invited ones.